Birth Doula Blog

 back to fond memories that bring you happiness when you need it the most.
 So, crack open those essential oils and find the one that takes you to your happy place.

-A TENS unit, rebozo, birth comb, hot/cold packs, and massage tools are great items to keep in your labor bag to promote relaxation or help with pain.
+A TENS unit, rebozo, birth comb, hot/cold packs, and massage tools are great items to keep in your labor bag to promote relaxation or help with the pain.
 Become familiar with them during pregnancy.

 Lastly, you’re never too old to go back to the basics of pain relief and cry, whine, shout, or even ask for your mommy.
 It worked as a kid and will likely keep working.
 Express yourself!